shbzhang/GalaxyWarpCorrugations/README.md

 The catalog of clouds used in the paper is available at [Science Data Bank](https://www.scidb.cn)

-After downloading the catalog, modify `src/mcmcFittingFunction0129.py` with your settings. run a McMC fitting process with:
+After downloading the catalog, modify `src/mcmcFittingFunction0129.py` with your settings.
+Run a McMC fitting process with:
 ```
 python src/mcmcFittingFunction0129.py
 ```